What is Comporta Portugal known for?

 An hour from Lisbon, the Comporta region, located in the Sado Estuary Nature Reserve, is a paradise of tranquillity and solitude.
 This unspoiled corner of nature offers unusual landscapes consisting of broad wild beaches, rippling dunes, dense pine forests and innumerable birds.
 Here, no troubles cloud the sky.
 The area seems to exist to delight all who venture into it.
 The few trendy residences mix with traditional ‘lojas’.
-The lifestyle is simple and a little bohemian.
+Tourism in Comporta is still underdeveloped, the lifestyle is simple and a little bohemian.

-Spring and autumn are the perfect times to enjoy a trip to Comporta.
+Spring and autumn are the perfect times to visit Comporta.
 Dolphin watching, horseback riding in the dunes, surfing or lazing at the beach – there is no shortage of activities, and the gastronomy of the Alentejo region has some delicious surprises in store for you.

 Here is a one-week program of tourism in Comporta including activities, houses to rent, restaurants, walks, and more… The best of Comporta: